rticommunity/rticonnextdds-examples/examples/connext_dds/instance_statistics/README.md

 ## Example Description

-In this example, we illustrate how to access the instance statistics:
+In this example, we illustrate how to access the instance statistics.

-In order to update the instance statistics we write, dispose and unregister different instances.
+In order to update the instance statistics we write, dispose and unregister different instances from a DataWriter.

 In the subscriber application, we retrieve the DataReader Cache Status and log the relevant values.
 The expected output is: